jagansanikommu/jagansanikommu/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/jagans_7?style=social)

-I'm an AI/ML enthusiast and full-stack web developer with a passion for building innovative solutions.
-This repository showcases my projects and contributions in various domains.
-Feel free to explore and get inspired!
+I am an AI/ML enthusiast and a full-stack web developer.
+This repository displays a collection of my projects and contributions in different domains.
+Please feel free to explore.